-Drama, Grade 12 University/College Preparation (ADA4M) (Not scheduled in 2020-21.)
+Drama, Grade 12 University/College Preparation (ADA4M)

 This course requires students to experiment with forms and conventions in dramatic literature, and to create/adapt and present dramatic works.
 Students will do research on dramatic forms, conventions, themes, and theories of acting and directing from different historical periods, and apply their knowledge of these in analysing and interpreting dramatic literature, including Canadian works and works from various cultures in the late twentieth century.
 Students will also examine the significance of dramatic arts in various cultures.
 Prerequisite: Dramatic Arts, Grade 11, University/College Preparation or Open